 A thorough medical evaluation is essential to determine your overall health and suitability for surgery, especially if you have a history of previous abdominal surgery.
 This evaluation includes discussing your medical history in detail with your surgeon to identify any potential risks.
 Lab tests or a medical assessment may be required to ensure you are fit for the operation.

-The anesthesiologist will also assess you before surgery and explain the anesthesia process, addressing any concerns you may have.
+The anesthesiologist will also assess you before surgery and explain the anesthesia process.
 Avoiding aspirin, anti-inflammatory medications, and herbal supplements is crucial to minimize bleeding risks during surgery.

 Lifestyle Adjustments

 Making certain lifestyle adjustments before surgery is vital for a successful outcome.
-Quitting smoking at least six weeks prior to surgery enhances circulation and improves healing outcomes.
+Quitting smoking at least six weeks prior to surgery aids circulation and leads to healing outcomes.
 Maintaining a stable weight is essential to avoid complications and ensure the best results.
 Additionally, maintaining a balanced diet rich in nutrients supports your body’s healing process leading up to the surgery.

 Moderating alcohol intake is also crucial as it can affect liver function and prolong recovery time.
 These changes prepare your body for surgery and promote smoother recovery.